 - Lawfully admitted for Permanent Residence (LPR) in the United States, who has a green card and has been in the United States for 5 years with this status.
-This category also includes Amerasian immigrants as defined under section 584 of the Foreign Operations, Export Financing and Related Programs Appropriations Act of 1988; - Granted asylum under section 208 of the Immigration and Nationality Act (INA); - Refugee admitted to the United States under section 207 of the INA; - Paroled into the United States under section 212(d)(5) of the INA for at least 1 year; - Deportation is being withheld under section 243(h) of the INA as in effect before 4/1/97, or removal is withheld under section 241(b)(3) of the INA;
+This category also includes Amerasian immigrants as defined under section 584 of the Foreign Operations, Export Financing and Related Programs Appropriations Act of 1988; - Granted asylum under section 208 of the Immigration and Nationality Act (INA); - Refugee admitted to the United States under section 207 of the INA; - Deportation is being withheld under section 243(h) of the INA as in effect before 4/1/97, or removal is withheld under section 241(b)(3) of the INA;

-- Granted conditional entry under section 203(a)(7) of the INA as in effect before 4/1/80; - Cuban or Haitian entrant under section 501(e) of the Refugee Education Assistance Act of 1980: - Under certain circumstances, a battered immigrant spouse, battered immigrant child, immigrant parent of a battered child or an immigrant child of a battered parent with a petition pending under 204(a)(1)(A) or (B) or 244(a)(3) of the INA; or - Certain Hmong or Highland locations (and spouse and children).

-2. Categories Eligible For SNAP Benefits Indefinitely
+- Cuban or Haitian entrant under section 501(e) of the Refugee Education Assistance Act of 1980; - Under certain circumstances, a battered immigrant spouse, battered immigrant child, immigrant parent of a battered child or an immigrant child of a battered parent with a petition pending under 204(a)(1)(A) or (B) or 244(a)(3) of the INA; or - Certain Hmong or Highland locations (and spouse and children). - 2.
+Categories Eligible For SNAP Benefits Indefinitely